DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- SwiSh/FliCK modifiers can be made Sticky (one-shot) via the stickyMods setting, like other modifiers.
 		- SwiSh and FliCK were kindly sponsored by Antoine Olivier (Rastast at the Colemak Discord, IKLProject on GitHub)!
 Thanks a lot – sorry about the delay!
 	- Added the possibility for a `Layout_Override.ini` file in the active layout folder, as a master override that avoids editing `Layout.ini` directly.
+		- This allows a non-version-controlled copy of your layout file changes.
 	- Added a new OS DeadKey detection routine `getWinLayDKs()` using a ToAscii DLL call; it returns -1 if the specified key/state is a Windows Layout DK.
 		- It runs on init/refresh.
 It returns a dictionary of `{ SC:DK-ShiftStates }`, like `{ "SC003" : "6:7", } (if SC003 has DKs on states 6 and 7).
 		- The old `Detect Dead Keys...` menu option was hidden and demoted to utility/debug routine #7.